 You may notice that unlike our open/scheduled health and safety courses, it is not possible to book and pay for an NVQ qualification online.
 This is because, unlike some other health and safety training providers, our assessors will ensure that you are in a position to be able to gather the required evidence and satisfy the criteria for achieving a National Vocational Qualification before taking a penny from you.

 So if you are interested in taking an NVQ qualification with us, please click on either the Level 3 or the Level 5 options above to read more about what each one involves, and fill out and send the pre-registration form using the link at the bottom of the respective page.
-If you would like to discuss any aspect of the NVQ process with one of our advisers, please call 0115 984 9940 or send us an online contact form by clicking the big blue "Contact Us" button located at the top right of the page.
+If you would like to discuss any aspect of the NVQ process with one of our advisers, please call 0115 984 9940 or send us an online contact form by clicking the "Contact" tab at the top of the page.

 Relevant Health and Safety NVQ Links: